|

 New York, Sebastian is whisked off to Pittsburgh,

-making inroads into the American financial community
+making inroads into the American financial

-en route.
-Holmes, not trusting Churchill, sets out
+community en route.
+Holmes, not trusting

-to learn the Winchester schoolboy slang by which
+Churchill, sets out to learn the Winchester

-Sebastian and Mycroft are communicating.
-Churchill
+schoolboy slang by which Sebastian and Mycroft are

-becomes impatient for information.
-Sebastian attends
+communicating.
+Churchill becomes impatient for

-a Long Island houseparty and moves a Senator to
+houseparty and moves a Senator to re-open

-re-open enquiries into German-funded associations in
+enquiries into German-funded associations in the

-are already linked.
+already linked.
 Watson becomes increasingly

 concerned over Holmes's cocaine usage.
 Sebastian's